 Our internship offers over 600 hours of clinical time (40 hours a week over 16 weeks) during the spring and fall semesters only.
 We do not currently offer a summer internship.
-No more than two interns will be selected for each semester and each intern will complete three rotations in different areas of the hospital.
+No more than two interns will be selected for each semester and each intern will complete two rotations in different areas of the hospital.
 Students will have the opportunity to shadow in units where they are not completing a full rotation.

 Interns may have the opportunity to rotate in the following areas:

-- Inpatient Hematology/Oncology
+- Hematology/Oncology (Outpatient and Inpatient)

 - Pediatric Intensive Care/Intermediate Care